MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-transition-gen1-to-gen2.md

 The following table describes Gen2 national cloud supportability.
 If a certain cloud environment has unsupported Gen2 features, they're also listed in the table.

 >[!IMPORTANT]
->China north isn't supported for any Gen2 features.
+>China North isn't supported for any Gen2 features.

 |Environment |Supported |Unsupported features |
 |------------|----------|---------------------|